BabylonJS/Spector.js/documentation/build.md

 6. [Float Render Target Texture](http://localhost:1337/sample/index.html?sample=floatRenderTargetTexture): Test to do a capture containing float render target textures.
 7. [MSAA Render Buffer](http://localhost:1337/sample/index.html?sample=msaaRenderBuffer): Test to do a capture containing an msaa render buffer.
 8. [Buffer View Texture](http://localhost:1337/sample/index.html?sample=bufferViewTexture): Test to do a capture containing a cube texture created from bufferview data.
-9. [Buffer View Mip Texture](http://localhost:1337/sample/index.html?sample=bufferViewMipTexture): Test to do a capture containing a cube texture created from bufferview data uploading custom mips.
-10. [Instanced](http://localhost:1337/sample/index.html?sample=instanced): Test to do a capture of instanced objects.
+9. [Instanced](http://localhost:1337/sample/index.html?sample=instanced): Test to do a capture of instanced objects.
-11. [Float sized FrameBuffer](http://localhost:1337/sample/index.html?sample=floatSizedFrameBuffer): Test to do a capture containing a none integer based sized FrameBuffer.
+10. [Float sized FrameBuffer](http://localhost:1337/sample/index.html?sample=floatSizedFrameBuffer): Test to do a capture containing a none integer based sized FrameBuffer.
-12. [Uniform Command](http://localhost:1337/sample/index.html?sample=uniformCommand): Test to do a capture a uniform with a value matching a webgl constant.
+11. [Uniform Command](http://localhost:1337/sample/index.html?sample=uniformCommand): Test to do a capture a uniform with a value matching a webgl constant.
-13. [Custom Metadata](http://localhost:1337/sample/index.html?sample=customMetadata): Test to do a capture containing custom metadata.
+12. [Custom Metadata](http://localhost:1337/sample/index.html?sample=customMetadata): Test to do a capture containing custom metadata.
-14. [Custom Marker](http://localhost:1337/sample/index.html?sample=customMarker): Test to do a capture containing custom marker.
-15. [Custom Marker](http://localhost:1337/sample/index.html?sample=customMarker): Test to do a capture containing custom marker.
+13. [Custom Marker](http://localhost:1337/sample/index.html?sample=customMarker): Test to do a capture containing custom marker.
-16. [Custom Shader Name in define SHADER_NAME](http://localhost:1337/sample/index.html?sample=customShaderName): Test to do a capture containing custom marker.
+14. [Custom Shader Name in define SHADER_NAME](http://localhost:1337/sample/index.html?sample=customShaderName): Test to do a capture containing custom marker.

 You can also add &noSpy=1 at the end of the previous Urls to test without enabling the full spy before starting your rendering engine.